-My husband and I finally visited Stockholm (Sweden) for three days in early August!
+My husband and I finally visited Sweden together and spent 3 days in Stockholm in early August!
 The trip was actually less than three days, but with such little time, we still managed to discover Stockholm in our own way.

 Here is the plan for how we spent our three days in Stockholm, in case you want to refer.
 Feel free to steal it also 🙂